 Architecture played a very important role in Medieval England.
 The church believed the grander the architecture employed in a church design, the more it is appealing it would be to God.

-The church invested a lot of their time and wealth in creating these medieval architectural projects, especially making the cathedrals of Canterbury and York more grandiose.
+The church invested a lot of its time and wealth in creating these medieval architectural projects, especially making the cathedrals of Canterbury and York more grandiose.

 The medieval English architecture used for the creation of churches and cathedrals was of an amazing quality of workmanship.
 Designs were also dominated mostly by rounded shapes and designs.